who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

 - fragile workflows that disappear when a process crashes;
 - inconsistent recovery procedures.

-FlowForge addresses those problems with a small, explicit execution model.
+Nutanix Workflow Orchestrator addresses those problems with a small, explicit execution model.

 ### 3.1 Primary goals